Public Records & Services in Pedricktown

 Frequently Asked Questions

-To register to vote in Pedricktown, New Jersey, residents can register online through the New Jersey Division of Elections's website, by mail, or in person at the Salem County elections office.
+To register to vote in Pedricktown, New Jersey, residents can register online through the New Jersey Division of Elections website, by mail, or in person at the Salem County elections office.
 New Jersey requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
-Voters can verify their registration status and find polling locations through the New Jersey Division of Elections's voter lookup tool.
-For local municipal elections in Pedricktown, contact the Salem County Clerk's office for schedules and ballot information.
+Voters can verify their registration status and find polling locations through the New Jersey Division of Elections voter lookup tool.
+For local county and state elections (Pedricktown is an unincorporated community in Salem County and does not hold municipal elections), contact the Salem County Clerk's office for schedules and ballot information.

-Property records for Pedricktown, New Jersey are maintained by the Salem Municipal Tax Assessor's Office and the Salem County County Clerk.
+Property records for Pedricktown, New Jersey are maintained by the Salem Municipal Tax Assessor's Office and the Salem County Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Salem County, including parcels in Pedricktown.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Salem County County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
+The Salem County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many New Jersey counties provide online property record searches through their county websites.
-For in-person requests, visit the Salem County offices at the county courthouse.
 The Salem County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Pedricktown, New Jersey residents are available through both county and state offices.
 The New Jersey Department of Health, Office of Vital Statistics, located in Trenton, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in New Jersey.
 Orders can be placed online, by mail, or in person.
 Locally, the Salem County Clerk's office issues marriage licenses and maintains marriage records for Salem County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.